arseeenyyy/computational-mathematics/README.md

 This repository contains laboratory works related to computational mathematics.
 It includes numerical methods for solving equations, matrix computations, and other fundamental topics in computational mathematics.
 --
-soon there will be few lab works somehow connected with math and programming
+soon there will be few lab works somehow connected with math and programming(i hope to do all the laboratory works using c++ :3)